rizinorg/book/src/first_steps/compilation_portability.md

 ## Compilation and Portability

-Currently the core of rizin can be compiled on many systems and architectures, but the main development is done on GNU/Linux with GCC, and on MacOS X with clang.
-Rizin is also known to compile on many different systems and architectures (including TCC and SunStudio).
+Rizin can be compiled on various systems and architectures, with primary development conducted on UNIX like systems (GNU/Linux, macOS, etc..) using GCC and on macOS with clang.
+Rizin is known to compile on a wide range of systems and architectures, including compatibility with [TinyCC](https://repo.or.cz/w/tinycc.git).

-People often want to use rizin as a debugger for reverse engineering.
-Currently, the debugger layer can be used on Windows, GNU/Linux (Intel x86 and x86_64, MIPS, and ARM), OS X, FreeBSD, NetBSD, and OpenBSD (Intel x86 and x86_64)..
+For those interested in utilizing Rizin as a debugger for reverse engineering, the debugger layer is currently available on Windows, GNU/Linux (x86, x86_64, MIPS, PowerPC, RISC-V, ARM, and AArch64), macOS (x86, x86_64 and AArch64), FreeBSD, NetBSD, and OpenBSD (x86 and x86_64).

-Compared to core, the debugger feature is more restrictive portability-wise.
-If the debugger has not been ported to your favorite platform, you can disable the debugger layer with the meson option `-Ddebugger=false`.
-Have a look at [BUILDING.md](https://github.com/rizinorg/rizin/blob/dev/BUILDING.md) for more information.
+However, it's important to note that the debugger feature has more restrictive portability compared to the core.
+If the debugger hasn't been ported to your preferred platform, you have the option to disable the debugger layer using the meson option `-Ddebugger=false`.
+Refer to [BUILDING.md](https://github.com/rizinorg/rizin/blob/dev/BUILDING.md) for additional details.

-Note that there are I/O plugins that use GDB, WinDbg, or Wine as back-ends, and therefore rely on presence of corresponding third-party tools (in case of remote debugging - just on the target machine).
+Keep in mind that there are I/O plugins utilizing GDB, WinDbg, KD, or Wine as back-ends, and they depend on the presence of corresponding third-party tools, especially in the case of remote debugging (on the target machine).

 ### Docker

-Rizin repository ships a [Dockerfile](https://github.com/rizinorg/rizin/blob/master/Dockerfile) that you can use with Docker.
+The Rizin repository includes a [Dockerfile](https://github.com/rizinorg/rizin/blob/master/Dockerfile) that you can use with Docker for streamlined deployment.